bradwarrum/CS307/api/APIInventory.md

 ##Get Household Inventory<br>
 ####Request Format
+NOTE that this request now supports internally generated UPCs.<p>
 The VERSION_ID below is the same version as described above in the update request specification.<p>
 Setting VERSION_ID to 0 or not including the "If-None-Match" header in the request will force the request to return information.
 ```